-Think first about what moving-related services you need.
-You’ll save a lot of money by doing work yourself—particularly packing your own stuff.
-But keep in mind that having a company pack saves you time and improves your basis for filing a claim if damage occurs.
-No matter who does the packing, plan to pack and move fragile items, jewelry, framed art, and other especially valuable belongings yourself.
+Think about the services you need.
+You’ll save a lot of money by doing some of the work yourself—particularly packing.
+Still, having a company pack saves you time and improves your basis for filing any damage claims.
+But plan to pack and move jewelry, framed art, and other especially valuable belongings yourself.

-You’ll want a moving company that provides reliable pricing and other helpful information, takes good care of your belongings, takes care of both the home you’re leaving and the home you’re moving into, and does the job on time.
-Our ratings of moving companies will steer you to an outfit that can do it.
+Choose a moving company that provides reliable pricing and other helpful information.
+You’ll also want it to take good care of your belongings and the homes you’re leaving and moving into.
+Plus, the outfit should get the job done on time.
+Our ratings of area moving companies will steer you to capable companies.